GROB G-103

 Key Takeaways:

-• It is equipped with a hydraulic brake on its main landing gear and Schempp-Hirth-type airbrakes for final descent.
+• It is equipped with a hydraulic brake on the main landing gear and Schempp-Hirth-type airbrakes for descent control.

-• The FAA has approved the Grob 103 for handicapped flight operations when configured with all-hand controls.
+• The FAA has approved the Grob 103 for handicapped flight operations when fitted with all-hand controls.

 See a mistake?
 Contact us.